 A homemade beef stock is easy to make with roasted beef bones and trimmings, along with vegetables, water, and herbs.
 Hands-on preparation time is under 30 minutes, and then the stock is simmered for several hours.

 You'll need a roasting pan and a stock pot large enough to accommodate the bones and vegetables, and a fine mesh strainer with cheesecloth for straining the final stock.

-Homemade beef stock is a good reason to keep the meat trimmings from roasts and steaks.
-Keep a food storage bag in the freezer for scraps and trimmings.
+Homemade beef stock or broth is a good reason to keep the meat trimmings from roasts and steaks.
+Keep a food storage bag in the freezer for meat scraps and one for vegetable trimmings.

 - 5 to 6 pounds beefy bones and trimmings*